 Form Number: FCC Form 481 and FCC Form 525.

 Type of Review: Revision of a currently approved collection.

 Respondents: Business or other for-profit, Not-for-profit institutions and State, Local or Tribal Government.

 Number of Respondents and Responses: 2,034 respondents; 12,729 responses.

 Frequency of Response: On occasion, quarterly and annual reporting requirements, recordkeeping requirement and third party disclosure requirement.

 Obligation to Respond: Required to obtain or retain benefits.
 Statutory authority for this information collection is contained in 47 U.S.C.
 151-154, 155, 201-206, 214, 218-220, 251, 252, 254, 256, 303(r), 332, 403, 405, 410, and 1302.

 Privacy Act Impact Assessment: No impact(s).

-The Commission therefore revises this information collection.
+The Commission therefore revises this information collection, as well as Form 481 and its accompanying instructions, to reflect these new and revised requirements.
 We also increased the burdens associated with existing reporting requirements to account for additional carriers that will be subject to those requirements.

 End Supplemental Information